 I’ve decided that I am an anomaly.
 I fall into the millennial generation but go all old soul when it comes to holidays and traditions.
-This is probably the reason I serve ham at Easter: it’s just what you do!
-I don’t know if you file meats into certain holiday categories like I do, but thankfully ham usually is not contested.
-Since they’re simple and straightforward, if you start with a good quality cured ham you can hardly go wrong.
+This is probably why I serve ham at Easter: it’s just what you do!
+I don’t know if you file meats into certain holiday categories as I do, but thankfully ham usually is not contested.
+Since they’re simple and straightforward, if you start with a good quality cured ham, you can hardly go wrong.
 But, as with most things, you can add to the flavor.

 Watch how to make this citrus glazed ham: